Choking - adult or child over 1 year

 - Keep small objects away from young children.

-Manno M. Pediatric respiratory emergencies: Upper airway obstruction and infections.
-In: Marx J, ed.
+Cukor J, Manno M. Pediatric respiratory emergencies.
+In: Marx J, Hockberger RS, Walls RM. eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009: chap 166.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 168.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.